Reading time: 5 minutes

 These tips are useful in any market.
 With 4 years marketing experience in China and 3 years in New Zealand, he says “the existence of my current job is because of the prosperity and development of China.”
 Undoubtedly, nowadays whenever you go to the Auckland CBD, you can easily find Chinese students everywhere and that makes you feel like you are now in an Asian country.

-Chris also talks about his international team and says, “A team that works well together is the key to success” which is also a lesson for us.
+Chris also talks about his international team, saying “A team that works well together is the key to success” which is also a lesson for us.
 For those who want to work in a multi-cultural environment, people from different ethnic groups and backgrounds should develop good communication strategies to avoid misunderstandings.

 Set more touch points for the Chinese community